Tent walls are protected by a sturdy rainfly, but not all tents have something that protects the bottom of the tent, too.

 Tarp sizes vary, so you need to find one that’s in line with the size of your tent.
 The table below has tarp-size recommendations based on the sizes of basic dome tents.

-However, brands and types of tents differ, so always check what size your tent is before you purchase a tarp.
+However, brands and types of tents differ, so always check your tent size before you purchase a tarp.

 Try to fold each side of your tarp the same amount.
-If different sizes are folded to different amounts, then you’ll end up with an uneven surface under your tent.
+If different sizes are folded into different amounts, you’ll end up with an uneven surface under your tent.

 Always ensure your tent is folded down to size, as you never want to have a tarp that extends beyond the edges of your tent.
-Although it seems like it would offer more protection, it can pose one major danger: pooling.
+Although it seems to offer more protection, it can pose one major danger: pooling.

-If you use a tarp that’s too big for your tent, then the rain will run off your rain fly and land on the tarp.
+If you use a too big tarp for your tent, the rain will run off your rain fly and land on the tarp.
 The moisture has nothing to soak into and drain away, so it builds up and forms a pool around your tent.

-This pool can work its way under your tent, and it can end up coming through any poorly sealed seams, too.
+This pool can work its way under your tent and end up coming through any poorly sealed seams, too.

-This can saturate your tent and make camping an incredibly uncomfortable experience for you.
+This can saturate your tent and make camping an incredibly uncomfortable experience.
 Plus, it will make getting out of your tent after the rainstorm a complete nightmare.

-Setting up your tent on top of your tarp isn’t difficult, but you want to ensure that your tarp is set up as efficiently as possible first.
+Setting up your tent on top of your tarp isn’t difficult, but you want to ensure that your tarp is set up as efficiently as possible.

-As I said above, ensure your tarp is the right size for your tent.
-Try laying your tent out flat on top of it and measuring them up to size.
+As I said above, ensure your tent’s tarp is the right size.
+Try laying your tent flat on top of it and measuring them up to size.
 Then you can fold each edge of your tarp until the edges are tucked away neatly under your tent.

 You can cut your tarp down to size to avoid having to fold it if you wish.
-Make sure you seal the edge of your tarp so that it doesn’t fray.
+Make sure you seal your tarp’s edge so it doesn’t fray.

 Once your tarp is laid out, then you can start assembling your tent on top of it.
-Ensure its edges are lined up with the edges of the tent as closely as possible.
+Ensure its edges are lined up with the tent’s edges as closely as possible.